-Born on January 26, 1944, in Birmingham, Alabama.
-Angela Davis is best known as a radical African American educator and activist for civil rights and other social issues.
-She knew about racial prejudice from her experiences with discrimination growing up in Alabama.
+Angela Yvonne Davis is best known as a radical African American educator and activist for civil rights and other social issues.
+She was born on January 26, 1944, in Birmingham, Alabama to Sallye and Frank Davis, an elementary school teacher and the owner of a service station, respectively.
+Davis knew about racial prejudice from a young age; her neighborhood in Birmingham was nicknamed “Dynamite Hill” for the number of homes targeted by the Ku Klux Klan.
 As a teenager, Davis organized interracial study groups, which were broken up by the police.
 She also knew several of the young African American girls killed in the Birmingham church bombing of 1963.

 Angela Davis later moved north and went to Brandeis University in Massachusetts where she studied philosophy with Herbert Marcuse.
 As a graduate student at the University of California, San Diego, in the late 1960s, she joined several groups, including the Black Panthers.
 But she spent most of her time working with the Che-Lumumba Club, which was all-black branch of the Communist Party.